Monastery of The Holy Spirit, Sheffield: Carmelite Monastery

 In 1910 it was suggested by the Duke of Norfolk’s sister who was a Carmelite nun at the Most Holy Trinity monastery in Notting Hill, that Kirk Edge should be turned into a Carmelite monastery for nuns.
 The Duke of Norfolk presented the land to the Carmelites and about twelve sisters came from the Most Holy Trinity Monastery, in London's Notting Hill where the facilities were overcrowded. £10,000 was spent on extending and fitting out the premises, with the work again being done by the architects Hadfields.
 A public chapel seating 150, new parlours and rooms for three lay sisters were built as well a 12 foot high stone wall which enclosed the grounds.
 On 16 July 1911 the monastery was opened and inaugurated by Cardinal Francis Bourne and Bishop Joseph Cowgill.

 During the First World War Miss Phyllis Browne, daughter of the Rector of Bradfield Church and local teacher at High Bradfield School entered the monastery after the death of her fiancé on the Western Front causing a local scandal.
 Browne did however later leave the convent and married, finally passing away in Bridlington in the 1970's.

 Modern times

 Today there are 11 Carmelite nuns at The Monastery of The Holy Spirit.
 On Monday 5 October 2009, the monastery hosted the relics of Saint Thérèse of Lisieux for three hours as part of a nationwide tour of the U.K. At the time, Sister Mary of the Resurrection, aged 83 and prioress of the monastery, stated, "We were surprised but very privileged to be chosen, we thought the relics would go to the cathedral in Sheffield.
 It's a big event for us and a joy.”

+In October 2024 the monastery appears to have closed and the building was for sale for around £3 million.